ECTS

 Presentation

-L1 TEE aims to address the major issues associated with the Earth and Water sciences right from the start of the bachelor's degree.
-Several teaching units address the issues of resources, global change, pollution and the evolution of the Earth and life itself.
+The L1 TEE aims to address the major issues associated with Earth and Water Sciences from the very beginning of the bachelor's degree program.
+Several teaching units therefore address issues relating to resources, global change, pollution, and the evolution of the Earth and life.

-L1 TEE also enables students to brush up on their general subjects, such as mathematics, physics, chemistry and earth sciences.
-These courses are specifically designed to cater for the diversity of student profiles coming from the final year of high school.
+The L1 TEE also allows students to refresh their knowledge in general subjects such as mathematics, physics, chemistry, and earth sciences.
+These course units are specifically designed to cater to the diverse profiles of students coming from high school.

-Several support systems are in place to help students integrate and succeed at our University.
+Several support systems are in place to promote student integration and success at our university.

 Program

-In the first semester, a specific " Careers in Earth, Water and Environmental Sciences " course enables students to reflect on their career plans, and thus inspire and motivate them.
+In the first semester, a specific course unit entitled " Careers in Earth, Water, and Environmental Sciences"allows students to reflect on their career plans, thereby inspiring vocations and motivation.

-A student tutoring scheme will be set up in the middle of the first semester for students experiencing difficulties from the very first assessments.
-A master's or doctoral student will support a group of students in difficulty.
+For students experiencing difficulties during their initial assessments, a student tutoring program will be implemented in the middle of the first semester.
+A master's or doctoral student will accompany a group of students experiencing difficulties.

-In the second semester, there are two options for students in the following situations:
+In the second semester, two options will be available to students in the following situations:

-* If students are considering a change of direction, a refresher program will enable them to improve their level in the main scientific disciplines in 6 to 8 weeks, so that they can present this knowledge in their ParcourSup application.
+* If a change of direction is considered, a refresher program will enable students to strengthen their level in the main scientific disciplines in 6 to 8 weeks, so that they can present these achievements in their ParcourSup file.

-If difficulties are too great but students wish to continue at the Faculty of Science, semester 2 will be lightened (10-15 ECTS instead of 30 ECTS) to make way for specific remediation, focusing on difficulties encountered in certain UE and older gaps.
-This will enable students following this program to prepare for session two of the first-semester UEs, and to spread the acquisition of L1 knowledge over two years.
+* If the difficulties are too great but students wish to continue at the Faculty of Science, the second semester will be lightened (10-15 ECTS instead of 30 ECTS) to allow for specific remedial work, focusing on the difficulties encountered in certain teaching units and older gaps in knowledge.
+This will allow students following this program to prepare for the second session of the first semester course units and spread the acquisition of first-year knowledge over two years.

 Select a program

-Within the Earth-Water-Environment bachelor's degree program, the main aim of the "Earth, Water and Environmental Sciences" (STEE) pathway is to prepare students for entry into master's programs, mainly in Earth, Planetary and Environmental Sciences (STPE) and Water Sciences, and possibly multidisciplinary master's programs in Environmental Sciences.
+Within the Earth-Water-Environment bachelor's degree program, the main objective of the "Earth, Water, and Environmental Sciences" (STEE) track is to prepare students for admission to master's degree programs, primarily in Earth Sciences, Planets and Environment (STPE) and Water Sciences, and possibly multidisciplinary master's programs in Environmental Sciences.

 4 creditsMathematics for TEE S1